yoember/yoember.github.io/index.md

 (Tip: You can get a string computed property length with `.length`.
 If your computed property is `message`, the length of that message is `message.length`.)

-If you have two computed properties, and both must be `true`, you can use a third computed property to compute the `and`.
+If you have two computed properties, and both must be `true`, you can use a third computed property to compute the `and` logic.

 ```js
 Ember.computed.and('firstComputedProperty', 'secondComputedProperty')
 ```

-or
+With the latest syntax:

 ```js
 import { and } from '@ember/object/computed';